-In 2006, Stanley F. Bergstein earned this honor for his positive contributions to the Standardbred racing industry and lifetime of accomplishments.
-Known primarily as the Executive Vice President of Harness Tracks of America (HTA), a position he has held for over four decades, Bergstein is a true leader and visionary who is recognized and respected throughout the equine world.
+In 2006, Stanley F. Bergstein (1924-2011) earned this honor for his positive contributions to the Standardbred racing industry and lifetime of accomplishments.
+Known primarily as the Executive Vice President of Harness Tracks of America (HTA), a position he held for over four decades, Bergstein was a true leader and visionary who was recognized and respected throughout the equine world.

 In 2005, the award was presented posthumously to John Ryan Gaines who passed away on February 11, 2005.
 Gaines was noted for his countless contributions to the horse world that continue to reach across disciplines.